 2. Frequent reports to parents on their children's progress.
-(20 U.S.C. § 6318[d][2][BI)
+(20 U.S.C § 6318[d][2][B])

 Parents have access to Aeries Portal account where they can check up on their child's progress.
-Teachers and administrators are also aware of communicating to parents about their child's progress all year long through various communication apps like ParentSquare, text/emails, phone calls, and face-to-face communication.
+Teachers and administrators are also aware of communicating to parents about their child's progress all year long through various communication apps, text/emails, phone calls, and face-to-face communication.

-2. Reasonable access to staff, opportunities to volunteer and participate in their child's class, and observation of classroom activities.
-(20 U.S.C. § 6318[d][2][C])

-Parents are encouraged to observe in their child's classrooms.
-Parents have access to means of communicating with teachers through ParentSquare messaging, emails, phone, face to-face meetings, etc.

-3. Ensuring regular two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand.
+- 3. Reasonable access to staff, opportunities to volunteer and participate in their child's class, and observation of classroom activities.
+(20 U.S.C. § 63181[d][2][C]) - Parents are encouraged to observe in their child's classrooms.
+Parents have access to means of communicating with teachers through emails, ParentSquare messaging, phone, face-to-face meetings, etc. - 4.
+Ensuring regular two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand.
 (20 U.S.C. § 6318[d][2][D])

-Whenever the school broadcasts to parents, interpreters are available to translate to parents of English learners/migrant ed. students, and/or parents of students with disabilities.
-Additionally, the school uses ParentSquare, a two-way platform which translates messages into the user's identified language, to communicate with families and staff.
+Whenever the school does an all-call or other means of communication to parents, interpreters are available to translate to parents of English Learners, migrant ed. students, and/or parents of students with disabilities.
+The school uses ParentSquare which translates the message to the recipient's language of choice.
+In this platform, recipients may choose the method of communication they prefer (e.g. email, text, phone call) and receive messages in this manner.

-\It may be helpful to include the parent and family engagement policy review in the annual review of the School Plan Student Achievement.
+^{}It may be helpful to include the parent and family engagement policy review in the annual review of the School Plan for Students Achievement.

-\\The policy must be updated periodically to meet the challenging needs of parents and family members and the school.
+^{}The policy must be updated periodically to meet changing needs of parents and family members and the school.
 If the school has a process in place for involving parents and family members in planning and designing the school's programs, the school may use that process if it includes adequate representation of parents and family members of children receiving Title I, Part A services.